qdHe/Parallelized-Force-directed-Graph-Drawing/README.md

 * **11.26--11.30**

 > Start implementing the selected algorithm (Qidu He).
->
 > Implement display part using OpenGL (Di Jin).

 * **12.1--12.5**

 > Complete implementing the selected algorithm (Qidu He).
->
 > Parallel display part (Di Jin).

 * **12.6-12.10**

 > Write the parallel CPU version using OpenMP and compare performance (Qidu He).
->
-> Explore some other optimization methods such as graph compressing.
+> Explore some other optimization methods such as graph compressing (Di Jin).

 * **12.11-12.16**

 > Wrap up the project.
 Write final report.
+(Both)
-Prepare video and poster for demo.
+> Prepare video and poster for demo.
+(Both)

 ## Completed work
 - 1: We wrote the sequential version of force-directed algorithm and test the performance.
 - 2: We wrote the first parallel version with CUDA - one vertex per thread, global synchronization.

 ## Goals and Deiverables